Majorana-XYZ subsystem code

+We present a subsystem QEC protocol that relies on nearest-neighbour qubit coupling and local weight-3 check measurements.
+The code encodes a single logical qubit and the logical operators are homologically non-trivial cycles.
+We find thresholds of $p_\mathrm{threshold} = 1.4\% \pm 0.1\%$ for odd distance and $p_\mathrm{threshold} = 1.8\% \pm 0.2\%$ for even distance.
+In the case of unbiased noise or no multi-qubit measurements, these thresholds compare favourably with those reported for the Floquet honeycomb code under periodic boundary conditions and surface code in Ref.~\cite{Gidney2021faulttolerant} ($0.2-0.7\%$), those reported for subsystem codes in Ref.~\cite{PhysRevX.11.031039} ($0.67-0.81\%$), and the improved thresholds for the Floquet honeycomb and 4.8.8.
+Floquet code reported in Ref.~\cite{PRXQuantum.4.010310} ($1.0-1.3\%$).
+Subsystem codes have had lower thresholds compared to the surface code~\cite{PhysRevX.11.031039}.
+The thresholds here are almost an order of magnitude improvement of the subsystem thresholds found in Ref.~\cite{Brown2016-dq} ($0.31\%$) and approaching the optimal threshold for the toric code under the same error model~\cite{Wang2003-zy} ($2.9\%$).

+While Kitaev's original honeycomb code~\cite{Kitaev2006} is promising as a subsystem code with 2-qubit measurements, there can only be protected logical qubits under a dynamical Floquet measurement schedule construction~\cite{Lee_2017,Hastings2021}.
+Here, we report a subsystem code with 3-qubit measurements and state-of-the-art threshold that natively contains a single logical qubit without the need for Floquet measurements.
+Given the improvement in the threshold of the Kitaev honeycomb code under a circuit model with native two-body measurements~\cite{Gidney2021faulttolerant}, we expect the threshold to improve further using the native operations of Majorana-based architectures~\cite{2025MSFT_Majorana-1,PRXQuantum.4.010310}.

-The physical system, termed Majorana-XYZ Hamiltonian, is defined by Majorana fermions in a honeycomb arrangement with only nearest-neighbour Majorana-Majorana interactions, originally introduced by Li and Franz~\cite{Majorana_Hubbard_Honeycomb}.
-This system is equivalent to spin-$\frac{1}{2}$ particles on a triangular lattice where the interactions are 3-spin operators acting at the vertices of the triangular plaquettes (Fig.~\ref{fig:model} and Sec.~\ref{sec:physsyst}), and in this context the code can be viewed as a generalisation to the triangular lattice of the quantum compass model on the square lattice.
-We study elsewhere~\cite{BTL} the nature of the quantum and classical ground state of the fragmented Hilbert space of the Majorana-XYZ Hamiltonian that results from the rich subsystem symmetries.
+The code is a specific symmetry sector of the physical system defined by Majorana fermions in a honeycomb arrangement with only nearest-neighbour Majorana-Majorana interactions.
+The honeycomb Majorana Hubbard model was originally studied by Li and Franz~\cite{Majorana_Hubbard_Honeycomb}.
+This system is equivalent to spin-$\frac{1}{2}$ particles on a triangular lattice where the interactions are 3-spin operators acting at the vertices of the triangular plaquettes (Fig.~\ref{fig:model} and Sec.~\ref{sec:physsyst}).
+We study elsewhere~\cite{BTL} the nature of the quantum and classical ground state of the fragmented Hilbert space of this Majorana-XYZ Hamiltonian that results from the rich subsystem symmetries.